XolioCore/LearningCSharp.App/NET.CSharp.Learning/Exam.md

 void GenerateID() {}

 GenerateID;

-3. Which of the following is true about the return keyword?
+### 3. Which of the following is true about the return keyword?

 It's identical to the break keyword.

-It terminates the execution of a method.
+``It terminates the execution of a method.```

-Correct!
-The return statement terminates execution of its method and returns control to the caller.
+**Correct!** The return statement terminates execution of its method and returns control to the caller.

 It must always be used with a value or expression.